top of page

 • Materials: concrete floors; face brick walls; flat sheet-lined eaves; timber-framed glass louvred windows

-• Original fabric of the interior including partitions, linings, joinery, and fixtures.
+• Original fabric of the interior, including partitions, linings, joinery, and fixtures.

-• ANNOUNCEMENT
+• ANNOUNCEMENTS

 Review into Wolston Park Hospital